HariSekhon/DevOps-Bash-tools/README.md

 - `kustomize_diff_branch.sh` - runs Kustomize build against the current and target base branch for current or all given directories, then shows the diff for each directory.
 Useful to detect differences when refactoring, such as switching to tagged bases
 - `kubectl_create_namespaces` - creates any namespaces in yaml files or stdin, a prerequisite for a diff on a blank install, used by adjacent scripts for safety
 - `kubectl_get_all.sh` - finds all namespaced Kubernetes objects and requests them for the current or given namespace.
 Useful because `kubectl get all` misses a lof of object types
+- `kubectl_get_annotation.sh` - find a type of object with a given annotation
 - `kubectl_kv_to_secret.sh` - creates a Kuberbetes secret from `key=value` or shell export format, as args or via stdin (eg. piped from `aws_csv_creds.sh`)
 - `kubectl_secret_values.sh` - prints the keys and base64 decoded values within a given Kubernetes secret for quick debugging of Kubernetes secrets.
 See also: `gcp_secrets_to_kubernetes.sh`
 - `kubernetes_secrets_to_sealed_secrets.sh` - generates [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) for any existing secrets found in the current or given namespace
+- `kubectl_secrets_to_be_sealed.sh` - finds secrets pending overwrite by Sealed Secrets by the managed annotation
 - `kubernetes_foreach_context.sh` - executes a command across all kubectl contexts, replacing `{context}` in each iteration (skips lab contexts `docker` / `minikube` / `minishift` to avoid hangs since they're often offline)
 - `kubernetes_foreach_namespace.sh` - executes a command across all kubernetes namespaces in the current cluster context, replacing `{namespace}` in each iteration
   - Can be chained with `kubernetes_foreach_context.sh` and useful when combined with `gcp_secrets_to_kubernetes.sh` to load all secrets from GCP to Kubernetes for the current cluster, or combined with `gke_kube_creds.sh` and `kubernetes_foreach_context.sh` for all clusters!